-Employers added a mere 18,000 nonfarm jobs to their payrolls last month, resulting in the official U.S. unemployment rate rising one-tenth of a percentage point to 9.2 percent.
+Employers added a mere 18,000 nonfarm jobs to their payrolls last month, resulting in the official U.S. unemployment rate rising one-tenth of a percentage point to 9.2%.

-June's low hiring rate followed a similarly disappointing May, when U.S. employers hired 54,000 people.
-Job applicants had much better success in February, March and April, when hiring activity approached or exceeded the 200,000 mark."What I'm seeing is that on the employment side, is that if May was going to be a one-month blip, we now have a two-month blip," said Nancy Sidhu, chief for the Los Angeles County Economic Development Corp.
+"What I'm seeing is that on the employment side, is that if May was going to be a one-month blip, we now have a two-month blip," said Nancy Sidhu, chief for the Los Angeles County Economic Development Corporation.

-The current unemployment rate of 9.2 percent calculates to 14.1 million Americans looking for work in June but being unable to find employment.
+The current unemployment rate of 9.2% calculates to 14.1 million Americans looking for work in June but being unable to find employment.

-Factoring in the millions of Americans working part-time for economic reasons and marginally attached workers brings the U.S. total unemployment rate to 16.2 percent.
+Factoring in the millions of Americans working part time for economic reasons and marginally attached workers brings the U.S. total unemployment rate to 16.2%.

 Businesses' unwillingness to hire exhibits a "lack of courage," or at least a perception on the part of employers that the economy is not going to recover sufficiently enough to justify expanded payrolls.